International Student Admission

 Learn more about application dates and deadlines.

-SAT or ACT — The SAT Reasoning Test or the ACT with Writing is required of all undergraduate applicants.
+SAT or ACT — For students applying for fall 2021 entry, SAT or ACT scores are optional.
 These standardized university entrance examinations measure verbal and mathematic skills.
 Please visit either www.sat.org or www.act.org to register for these examinations.
 You can also contact the nearest U.S. Embassy or EducationUSA office for a list of testing centers, their locations, and exam schedule.
-We advise students to take the SAT or ACT exam at least twice and submit all scores.
-If you take the same test more than once, we will focus our evaluation of test scores on the highest scores available (from either test).
-SAT Subject Tests are not required for admission, but if you have taken SAT Subject Tests we recommend you submit those scores for consideration.
-Applicants who choose not to submit SAT Subject Tests will not be at a disadvantage in the admission process.
+SAT Subject Tests are optional.
+If official scores are sent to Vanderbilt, they may be considered during the application review process.